JereKuusela/valheim-expand_world/publish/README.md

 - 8 size: 16 minutes.
 - 16 size: 1 hour.

 Note: The minimap is generated on the background.
-This is indicated by a small "Loading" text on the upper right corner.
+This is indicated by a small `Loading` text on the upper right corner.

-Note: Changing "Minimap size" resets explored areas.
+Note: Changing `Minimap size` resets explored areas.

 # Altitude

-For the altitude, there are two types of settings: "* altitude delta" and "* altitude multiplier".
+For the altitude, there are two types of settings: `* altitude delta` and `* altitude multiplier`.
 The multiplier multiplies the distance to the water level (by default at 30 meters).
 So increasing the multiplier will make water more deeper and other terrain higher.
 The delta directly affects the altitude.
 For example positive values will make the underwater terrain more shallow.

 The formula is: `water level + (altitude - water level) * multiplier + delta`.